 At first the program creates the 1st full backup version.
 The version will be kept until you delete it manually.
 After that, according to the specified schedule (or when you run backup manually) the program creates: 1 full and 5 differential backup versions, then again 1 full and 5 differential backup versions and so on.
 The versions will be stored for 6 months.
 After the period the program analyzes if the oldest backup versions (except the 1st full version) may be deleted.
 It depends on the minimum number of versions (eight) and version chains consistency.
-The program deletes the oldest versions one by one after creating new versions with the same backup method (for example, the oldest differential version will be deleted after creation of the newest differential version).
+The program deletes the oldest versions one by one after creating new versions with the same backup method (for example, the oldest differential version).
 First of all the oldest differential versions will be deleted, then - the oldest full version.